InteropIO/finsemble-bloomberg/docs_src/README.md

     |   └───testBloomberg            - Test component demonstrating use of all API functions
     |
     └───services
-        └───BloombergFDC3Service     - Coming soon!
+        └───bloombergSearch          - An example service that uses the integration to add a security search to the finsemble toolbar
 ```

 ### Installation via the watch script

 When run, the watch script deploys all files to the configured Finsemble seed project directory and then watches for any changes in the _/src_ directory.
-When folders or files are added or removed this will be automatically reflected in the Finsemble Seed Project. _finsemble.config.json_ and finsemble.manifest.json are also observed for changes and will update the seed project's main _/configs/application/config.json_ and _/configs/application/manifest-local.json_ files if they change.
+When folders or files are added or removed this will be automatically reflected in the Finsemble Seed Project. _finsemble.config.json_, _finsemble.manifest.json_ and _finsemble.webpack.preloads.entries.json_ are also observed for changes and will update the seed project's main _/configs/application/config.json_, _/configs/application/manifest-local.json_ and _webpack\webpack.preloads.entries.json_ files if they change.

 To use the watch script: